 - Submit a paginated manuscript of 16-24 pages of poems with no more than one poem per page.
 Include a cover page providing the manuscript title, author name, address, e-mail and phone number.
 There is no need to send a second file.
 We seek work from a diverse range of voices and backgrounds: feel free to introduce yourself in your biographical note.

 - Include, if applicable, an acknowledgments page for work previously published.

-- Simultaneous submissions are accepted, but please notify us promptly by email if your manuscript is accepted elsewhere by sending an e-mail to sevenkitchenspress at gmail dot com.
+- Simultaneous submissions are acceptable, but please notify us promptly if your manuscript is accepted elsewhere by sending an e-mail to sevenkitchenspress at gmail dot com.

 - Manuscripts will not be returned.
 E-mailed submission is preferred, but you may send via regular mail.

 - If sending by mail, please use a binder clip and mail flat in an 8.5 x 11 envelope to Ron Mohring, Publisher; Seven Kitchens Press; 2547 Losantiville Ave, Cincinnati OH 45237.